apache/spark/docs/graphx-programming-guide.md

 ## Triangle Counting

 A vertex is part of a triangle when it has two adjacent vertices with an edge between them.
 GraphX implements a triangle counting algorithm in the [`TriangleCount` object][TriangleCount] that determines the number of triangles passing through each vertex, providing a measure of clustering.
-We compute the triangle count of the social network dataset from the [PageRank section](#pagerank). *Note that `TriangleCount` requires the edges to be in canonical orientation (`srcId < dstId`) and the graph to be partitioned using [`Graph#partitionBy`][Graph.partitionBy].*
+We compute the triangle count of the social network dataset from the [PageRank section](#pagerank). *Note that `TriangleCount` requires the edges to be in canonical orientation (`srcId < dstId`) and the graph to be partitioned using [`Graph.partitionBy`][Graph.partitionBy].*

 [TriangleCount]: api/graphx/index.html#org.apache.spark.graphx.lib.TriangleCount$
 [Graph.partitionBy]: api/graphx/index.html#org.apache.spark.graphx.Graph@partitionBy(PartitionStrategy):Graph[VD,ED]